alik604/CMPT-479-System-Network-Security/post.md

 We will grade your blog post based on its depth and recency.
 - [**Depth**] (50%).
 You need to show the depth to your audience.
 You can assume that your audience has some basic knowledge about systems and network security.
 For example, they could be your classmates in CMPT 479/980.
 Your blog post should have 20% basic things and 80% advanced things.
 It's OK for non-technical people to understand only part of the blog post.
-- [**Recent**] (50%).
+- [**Recency**] (50%).
 You need to write about a modern tool or a recent topic.
 Writing about old topics makes your post less attractive, and will not teach you and your audience new things.

 **Plagiarism**
 * Please check the **Academic Honesty and Conduct Policies** section in the <a href="{{site.baseurl}}/syllabus">Syllabus</a>.
 In summary, don't cheat!